 My definition of exercise is that you move in some way that puts the body under enough stress to provoke a compensatory adaptation, such as making a muscle bigger, or more capable of generating energy.
 The best exercise is simply the one that applies the right type and amount of stress to get the sort of adaptation you want without hurting yourself in the process.

-Motor Learning means you move in some way that provides the brain with experiences that will teach it how to move the body with more skill, coordination or efficiency.
+Motor Learning means you move in some way that will teach you to move the body with more skill, coordination or efficiency.
 This process is far more complex, subtle, and individual than exercise.

 The purpose of this post is not to argue that one process is more important than the other.
 Of course each is a very valuable tool in helping you improve your physical function.
 My point is that understanding the differences between these two tools can help you decide which one is right for the job you have in mind.